Would you like to earn passive income through affiliate marketing, but you aren’t quite sure how to get started? Then you’ve come to the right place.

 - What affiliate marketing is and how it works

-- How to pick a niche for your website
+- How to decide on a niche for your website

-- How to write content and build an affiliate site which brings in affiliate commissions
+- How to write content and build an affiliate site which converts and brings in affiliate commissions

 I’ll also show examples of successful affiliate websites and tell you what you can learn from them.